xcherryio/apis/goapi/xdbapi/docs/AsyncStateExecuteRequest.md

 `func (o *AsyncStateExecuteRequest) HasStateInput() bool`

 HasStateInput returns a boolean if a field has been set.

+### GetCommandResults

+`func (o *AsyncStateExecuteRequest) GetCommandResults() CommandResults`

+GetCommandResults returns the CommandResults field if non-nil, zero value otherwise.

+### GetCommandResultsOk

+`func (o *AsyncStateExecuteRequest) GetCommandResultsOk() (*CommandResults, bool)`

+GetCommandResultsOk returns a tuple with the CommandResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCommandResults

+`func (o *AsyncStateExecuteRequest) SetCommandResults(v CommandResults)`

+SetCommandResults sets CommandResults field to given value.

+### HasCommandResults

+`func (o *AsyncStateExecuteRequest) HasCommandResults() bool`

+HasCommandResults returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)